theREALdebater/eclat/doc/pxcr/rts.md

-A new executional instance, the [top instance](instances.md#top), is created for the [initial assembly](assemblies.md#initasm)
+A new executional instance, the [top instance](instances.md#top), is created for the [initial partition](partitions.md#initasm)
 , and the
-initial assembly is executed.
+initial partition is executed.

 The top instance will always have [SIT](#sit) number 1, and will remain ..... for the execution of the entire .....

-If the initial assembly name were in a variable `N`, the initial assembly is retrieved from the registry, into a variable `A` say, by calling:
+If the initial partition name were in a variable `N`, the initial partition is retrieved from the registry, into a variable `A` say, by calling:

-    A: AdaOS.Execution.Program_Assembly'Class := AdaOS.Assemblies.Registry (N);
+    A: AdaOS.Execution.Program_Partition'Class := AdaOS.Partitions.Registry (N);

 Then the top instance, in a variable named `T` say, is obtained by calling: